umdenes100/TankCodeGuide/README.md

 #### Wifi Module
 The wifi module helps connect to the vision system and deliver the current position of the aruco marker on your tank.
-More detailed information can be found on http://enes100.umd.edu/.
 It has 4 pin connections:
 - Gnd = Gnd
 - Vcc = 5V
 - Tx = 10